This page presents evidence of broad community support for the actions proposed by Streets Alive Yarra.

 Most Yarra residents

-Council consultation shows that Yarra residents and ratepayers support safe, active and sustainable transport:
+Most Yarra residents and ratepayers support safe, active and sustainable transport, and council has a long history of supporting walking and biking:

 Yarra school students